sasjs/server.sasjs.io/docs/storedprograms.md

 Note that there are no `_WEBIN_FILEREF` variables created - in Python it is necessary to know the type of file (eg binary / text) before it can be ingested with the `open()` function, eg `open(_WEBIN_FILENAME1,"rt")` or `open(_WEBIN_FILENAME2,"rb")`.
 Therefore it is left as an exercise for the developer to ingest as appropriate.

-The session folder (with the input files) will also be the current folder, eg `os.chdir("/path/to/session/folder")`.

 ### Output